This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 But Petal also prioritizes helping cardmembers build great credit, and offers money management and credit-building tools within its app, which can help you put your rewards to good use as you earn them.
 These tools may be especially useful for anyone just starting out with credit.

-The Capital One Platinum Credit Card is a good starter credit card if you want to focus solely on building up your credit history, since it’s relatively easy to attain with average credit and charges no annual fee.
+The Capital One Platinum Credit Card is a good starter credit card if you want to focus solely on building up your credit history with responsible use.
+It’s relatively easy to attain with average credit and charges no annual fee.
 But this likely won’t be a card that sticks with you forever.

 The downside is that this card doesn’t earn any rewards, unlike several other options on this list.
 You should also be extra diligent in paying your balances in full each month, since the Capital One Platinum card carries a steep 26.99 percent variable APR.

-Why it’s the best starter card for credit building:
+Why it’s the best starter card for credit building with responsible use:

-Capital One’s Platinum card is an attainable option for anyone with fair credit.
+Capital One’s Platinum card is an attainable option for anyone with fair credit (recommended).
 And it’s not a secured card, so you don’t have to worry about putting down a deposit upfront.

-If you pay your first five payments on time, you can be upgraded to a higher credit limit, which can be useful for keeping your credit utilization low and boosting your credit score even further.
+Capital One states that you may be automatically considered for a higher credit line in as little as 6 months, which can be useful for keeping your credit utilization low and boosting your credit score even further.
 If a secured card doesn’t appeal to you and you have a thin credit profile, the Capital One Platinum may be a good place to start.

 Like many of Discover’s credit cards, the Discover it Student Cash Back card earns great rewards on rotating categories.
 Plus, it has no annual fee and a competitive 12.99 percent – 21.99 percent variable APR.